 Child Abuse allegations against staff were so prevalent at the MacLaren Children's Center it was ordered shut down by the Los Angeles County board of supervisors in 2003.
 MacLaren had been overcrowded and deliquent and abused children were mixed in with mentally ill children.
 The cost to house children at MacLaren was estimated at $270,000.00 per child annually.
 The ACLU and class action law suits were filed on behalf of children housed at the facility accusing staff of child abuse.

-However, to the credit of many of the specialized suitable placements facility on this site, many of these other community based facilities have had a far greater success than many of the county run facilities in California.
+However, to the credit of many of the specialized suitable placement facilities listed on this site, many of these community based facilities have had a far greater success than many of the county run facilities in California.
 Placement facilities including but not limited to Optimist Boys Home, Rancho San Antonio, Trinity, Olive Crest, Pacific Lodge, Leroy's Boys Home, Penny Lane, Masada Group Home, Phoenix House, have had far greater success than county run facilities.

 f the child is border line between home on probation and suitable placement and the parents do not have the financial resources for substantial community resources needed for the child, then consideration should be given to wraparound services.